WICG/turtledove/FLEDGE_browser_bidding_and_auction_API.md

 ### Step 2: Send auction blob to servers

-A seller’s JavaScript then sends auctionBlob to their server, perhaps by initiating a [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/fetch) using a PUT or POST method with auctionBlob attached as the request body:
+A seller’s JavaScript then sends `request` to their server, perhaps by initiating a [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/fetch) using a PUT or POST method with `request` attached as the request body:

 <pre>
 fetch('https://www.example-ssp.com/auction', {
   method: "PUT",
-  <b>body: auctionBlob</b>,
+  <b>body: request</b>,
   …
 })
 </pre>